tel: +48 22 499 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Significant importance in modern technologies – find application in computer drives, electric drive mechanisms, medical apparatus or very modern machines.
+• Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment and very modern machines.

 Disadvantages of neodymium magnets: